pseudoclass/babeltext/README.md

 * Caching and performance tweaks
 * General code cleanup
+* Spit-shine the interfaces a bit more
 * Channel data updates on removing languages
 * Compatibility with SafeCracker
 * Compatibility with Low Variables
 * Compatibility with Matrix and Wygwam
+* Compatibility with Better Workflow
+* Any suggestions you may have are welcome...
+Hit me up on [Twitter](https://twitter.com/pseudoclass)

 ### Version History